mulesoft-assets/template-sfdc2s4hana-account-migration/README.md

 This template is subject to the conditions of the <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
 # Use Case
 <!-- Use Case (start) -->
-This Anypoint template serves as a foundation for setting an online sync of accounts from Salesforce to SAP4HANA.
+This Anypoint template serves as a foundation for setting an online sync of accounts from Salesforce to SAP S/4HANA.

-Use this template if would like to sync accounts from Salesforce to SAP4HANA business partners in manner of one time synchronization by browse toting the HTTP endpoint.
-The template will fetch all accounts by specified criteria and send it as to SAP4HANA to create/update business partner there.
+Use this template if would like to sync accounts from Salesforce to SAP S/4HANA business partners in manner of one time synchronization by browse toting the HTTP endpoint.
+The template will fetch all accounts by specified criteria and send it as to SAP S/4HANA to create/update business partner there.
 Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.

 As implemented, this template leverages the Mule batch module.
 The batch job is divided into *Process* and *On Complete* stages.
 The integration is triggered by the HTTP endpoint to fetch all the Salesforce Accounts suitable for migration.
 Fetched accounts are passed to the batch as input.
-In the batch the business partner is fetched from SAP4HANA by its name.
+In the batch the business partner is fetched from SAP S/4HANA by its name.
-If it exists, its business partner identifier is resolved against SAP4HANA.
-If it doesn't exist, then new business partner number is fetched from SAP4HANA.
+If it exists, its business partner identifier is resolved against SAP S/4HANA.
+If it doesn't exist, then new business partner number is fetched from SAP S/4HANA.
-Afterwards every such account from Salesforce is sent to SAP4HANA where it is asynchronously updated or created.
+Afterwards every such account from Salesforce is sent to SAP S/4HANA where it is asynchronously updated or created.
 Finally during the *On Complete* stage the template logs output statistics data into the console and send a notification e-mail with the results of the batch execution.
 <!-- Use Case (end) -->